bombasticSlacks/Aspirant/Game/Wanderer.md

 #### Hound Master
 You can consider tamed animals to be [Followers](Terminology#Follower).

+#### Contortionist
+You can fit into impractically small spaces comfortably.

 #### Take Them Alive
 After [Injuring](Injury) someone, if they would die, you may opt for them to go unconscious. #TODODamage